mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_model_infer.rst

 .. note::

-   The Qwen2 model has multiple versions and configurations.
+   1. The Qwen2 model has multiple versions and configurations.
 This document uses Qwen2-7B-Instruct as an example.
+   2. Since some high-performance operators are only implemented on Ascend chips, this tutorial currently only supports execution in the Ascend environment.

 Environment Preparations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~